PROFILE

 mission is coastal surveillance and security for

 the nation's 340-mile coastline.
-It has two
+It has patrol

-smaller vessels used to control immigration and
+coast and smaller vessels used to control

-contraband within the lagoon system.
+immigration and contraband within the lagoon

 The Ivoirian Air Force's mission is to defend